-Table 3: Total Capex Project Cost for Cyber Secu urity Resilience S. No. Description Remark 1 Purchase, installation and implementation of SIEM (including Engaging Consultant for conducting audit for identifying cyber controls and implementation thereof under ISO 27019) 6.00 2 Purchase of Hardware for SIEM 2.25 3 Purchase, installation and implementation of NBA solution 2.50 4 Implementation & configuration of Unified IT-OT soc 0.50 As per Table 1 above 5 Purchase, installation and implementation of MDM 0.50 6 Purchase, installation and implementation of EDR /XDR 0.50 7 Purchase, installation and implementation of PIM/PAM 0.90 8 2.00
+Table 3: Total Capex Project Cost for Cyber Security Resilience S. No. Description CAPEX (inclusive of tax) (in Rs Remark 1 Purchase, installation and implementation of SIEM (including Engaging Consultant for conducting audit for identifying cyber controls and implementation thereof under ISO 27019) 6.00 2 Purchase of Hardware for SIEM 2.25 3 Purchase, installation and implementation of NBA solution 2.50 A Table 4 4 Implementation & configuration of Unified IT-OT soc 0.50 As per Table 1 above 5 Purchase, installation and implementation of MDM 0.50 6 Purchase, installation and implementation of EDR /XDR 0.50 7 Purchase, installation and implementation of PIM/PAM 0.90 8 2.00

-Table 3: Total Capex Project Cost for Cyber Secu rity Resilience S. No. Description Estimated TOTAL CAPEX (inclusive of tax) (in Rs- Cr.)
+Table 3: Total Capex Project Cost for Cyber Security Resilience S. No. Description Estimated TOTAL CAPEX (inclusive of tax) (in Rs- Cr.)
 Remark Purchase, installation and implementation of OT Security Tool [Additional as recommended by IIT Expert Committee to secure Critical Information Infrastructure (CII) identified by National Critical Information Infrastructure Protection Centre (NCIIPC)] Also mentioned in Appendix "A" in Reply to IIT Expert Committee on 08 Mar 2024 Additional Claim in the reply to Expert Committee Item 8 amounts to Rs.
 4.50 Crore 9 Purchase, installation and implementation of IT-OT Firewall [Additional as recommended by IIT Expert Committee to secure Critical Information Infrastructure (CII) identified by National Critical Information Infrastructure Protection Centre (NCIIPC) Also mentioned in Appendix "A" in Reply to IIT Expert Committee on 08 Mar 2024 2.50 Total CAPEX cost inclusive of taxes in Rs.
 Cr.
 17.65 Contingency (3%) 0.53 Total cost in Rs.
 Cr.
-18.18 capitalisation for FY 2024-25 for any 132 / 220 kV assets other than those funded by Consumer Contribution.
+18.18